Mary Ellen Edmunds: Missions

-Edmunds has served multiple missions for the Church of Jesus Christ of Latter-Day Saints.
+Edmunds served multiple missions for the Church of Jesus Christ of Latter-Day Saints.
 From 1962 through 1964, she served in the Southern Far East Mission, which included four months in Taiwan, five months in Hong Kong, and 15 months in the Philippines.
 She was one of the first two female missionaries to be sent to the Philippines.
 She later returned as the first health missionary to the Philippines Manila Mission from 1972 to 1973.
 In 1976-1978, she was called to serve in the Indonesia Djakarta Mission as a welfare services missionary, and was also the first female Latter-Day Saint missionary there.

 Missionary Training Center and Relief Society

 Edmunds was called in 1978 to be the Associate Director of Special Training at the Missionary Training Center (MTC) in Provo, Utah.
 She was called to be the Director of Training that same year.
 She helped oversee the training of all Asian-language and welfare missionaries.
 She retired from that position in September 1995.
 During that time, she also worked as the Coordinator of Health Missionaries for the church from 1973 to 1975.

-Edmunds worked as the director of Thrasher International Program for Children, a health initiative in Nigeria in 1984.
+She worked as the director of Thrasher International Program for Children, a health initiative in Nigeria in 1984.
 She had planned on being in Nigeria for three years, but had to return home early due to illness.
 After returning from Nigeria, Edmunds was a member of the Relief Society General Board from 1986 to 1997.

 Author and public speaker

-Edmunds has written a number of books.
-She has been an instructor at Education Week at BYU in Provo, Idaho, and Hawaii.
-She has also participated in Especially for Youth programs.
+Edmunds wrote a number of books.
+She was an instructor at Education Week at BYU in Provo, Idaho, and Hawaii.
+She also participated in Especially for Youth programs.
 Many of her books are inspirational and filled with her suggestions on how to live a happier life.
-She incorporates stories from her mission and adds touches of humor.
+She incorporated stories from her mission and added touches of humor.